 Experienced web developer and consultant for PickFu, William Chin recommended Coursera in his response; “Over the last two years, I've taken a great deal of interest in Python for task automation and all around technical prowess.”

 “It's a beautifully written language with a lot of 21st century applications for your modern day digital entrepreneur.
 That being said, my background was more on the business and finance side so I wanted to ramp up my skills to a point where I could count myself as a technical manager.”

 “I have done (and am still doing) multiple Python courses online to help bolster my skills.”

 “The Google Crash Course on Python from Coursera is well renowned, I recently finished this first crash course, the videos are very instructional and the tests are quite challenging.
 That being said, this course is not built for beginners with no prior coding experience.”

 “I'm relatively strong at PHP, HTML, CSS - with some skill in Python, and I struggled with some of the lessons at the end.”

 “If you’re just starting out, Programming for Everybody (Getting Started with Python) offered by the University Of Michigan is really good.”

 “It’s where I started and I found the instructor to be very knowledgeable and also a great presenter.
 There are also many more courses that make up a Python specialization from Coursera that are well worth looking at.”

 Do you know of any other tutorials or tactics that have helped you learn Python that we’ve missed out on?
-Then feel free to suggest your recommendations to email@example.com.
+Then feel free to send your recommendations to [email protected].